 The color you choose for your kitchen island should go with the colors on your walls.
 It can be a complementary color, or it could be a contrasting color.
 You want the room to maintain a harmonious look even if you decide to go with something bright and bold.

-If you have trim colors or accent color in your kitchen, you could consider picking up that color in the island.
+If you have trim colors or accent colors in your kitchen, you could consider picking up that color in the island.
 If not, then you can choose a color that would work as an accent to the walls.
 Neutrals work well if you do not want to make too bold a statement.
 Cream, beige, subtle pastels or greige work well to keep the room subtly elegant while refreshing the look of your kitchen.

 Color psychology may play a part in what color you choose to paint your island too.
 Cooler colors such as greens and blues can add a peaceful calming effect to your kitchen.
 Be aware that blues may dampen appetites whereas the warmer colors like yellow or orange could entice people to eat more.